MoonStorm/trNgGrid/README.md

 - easy to maintain, as its code was written under the type safe TypeScript.
 The repository also has the pure JS implementation, so no need to worry if you don't want to learn a new technology (even though I strongly recommend this one).

 #### Convinced?
-You can download the grid from the `release` or `beta` folder in the master branch.
-Make sure you also include JQuery (dropped as a dependency in beta), Angular, and a Boostrap theme of your choice.
+You can download the grid from the `release` folder in the master branch.
+Make sure you also include Angular and a Boostrap theme of your choice.
 Themes can be found on the Bootswatch website.
 Of course you can craft your own, as the grid layout is quite easy to style.

 ##### Legend
 - master/release : stable
-- master/beta : BETA
 - gh-pages: DEMO site
 - dev: broken in a million pieces

 ##### Change Log
-###### 3.0 Beta
+###### 3.0
 - Multiple types of selection.
 - Ability to override the default CSS and templates.
 - Better handling of various elements in the header: user experience improved and better monitoring of various column settings.